SBNoor/fNN/README.md

 # fNN

-fNN is a command line tool for predicting secondary structure of proteins using their primary sequence, multiple sequence alignment data (in FASTA format), or position-specific scoring matrix (PSSM).
+fNN is a command line tool for predicting the secondary structure of proteins using their primary sequence, multiple sequence alignment data (in FASTA format), or position-specific scoring matrix (PSSM).

 ## System Speciﬁcations
-For the tool to work properly, following packages are required:
+For the tool to work properly, the following packages are required:

 • Python 3.6 : https://anaconda.org/anaconda/python